 Longues s/ Mer battery - Arromanches - Grayes s/ Mer - Juno Centre & Juno Beach (Courseulles s/ Mer - Bernieres s/ Mer - St. Aubin) - Beny / Revieres Canadian Cemetery - Authie - Abbeye d'Ardenne

 Often overlooked by visitors and historians alike, the story of the Canadian D-Day landings is an amazing one.
-On June 6th, 1944, the Canadian troops stormed "Juno" beach and achieved the deepest penetration into enemy territory of all the Allied divisions.
-Visit one of the two Canadian Cemeteries and learn more about Canada's role in WWII at Juno Centre.
-Last but not least, hear stories of the Canadian soldiers and their incredible bravery in the face of death as well as the ones of the crimes perpetrated by the SS in the first days of the campaign.
+On June 6th, 1944, after assaulting the beach, the Canadian troops managed to achieve the deepest penetration into enemy territory of all the Allied divisions landing that day.
+Visit one of the two Canadian Cemeteries located in Normandy and use this opportunity to learn more about Canada's role in WWII at Juno Centre.
+Last but not least, hear the stories of the Canadian soldiers and their incredible bravery in the face of death especially in the context of the crimes perpetrated by the SS in the first days of the campaign.

 Longues s/ Mer battery - Normandy US Cemetery and Memorial - Omaha Beach - Pointe du Hoc